Austria Gambling Regulation

 Gambling Licensing Regime in Austria

-Permits for landbased lottery operations were issued in 2012 and expire in 2027.
-The duration of permits for slot machines located outside gambling venues and casino games is 15 years.
-That for sports betting licenses varies from one federal state to another.
-Another licensing condition is outlined in Section 21 of the Glücksspielgesetz, stating that each applicant is required to prove they have a share capital of at least €22 million.
+Permits for land-based lottery operations were issued in 2012 and expire in 2027.
+The duration of permits for slot machines located outside gambling venues and for casino games is 15 years.
+The duration of sports betting licenses varies from one federal state to another.
+Another licensing condition is outlined in Section 21 of the Glücksspielgesetz, which requires each applicant to prove they have share capital of at least €22 million.

-The applicants for casino and poker licenses should be members of the European Union (EU) or the European Economic Area (EEA).
+Applicants for casino and poker licenses must be members of the European Union (EU) or the European Economic Area (EEA).
 Upon submitting their documents, operators must pay an application fee of €10,000.
-Another fee of €100,000 is paid by approved operators upon license reception.
+Another fee of €100,000 is paid by approved operators upon license issuance.

-Permits can be revoked in cases of violation of the licensing conditions.
-In milder cases of violation, the licensees suffer monetary sanctions to a maximum of €22,000.
+Permits can be revoked in cases of serious violations of the licensing conditions.
+In milder cases, licensees face monetary sanctions of up to €22,000.
 The same fines apply to those who advertise unauthorized gambling in the country.

-Withdrawing the permits is a measure taken as a last resort.
+Revoking permits is a measure taken only as a last resort.
 Those who hold permits for slots located outside designated gambling venues (in restaurants, for instance) must comply with certain restrictions.

-The machines should be programmed to switch off automatically once a customer plays for two hours straight.
-Online gambling operators can apply for single licenses that cover all products bar those provided by the Austrian Lottery, which offers lotteries and scratch cards.
+The machines must be programmed to switch off automatically once a customer plays for two hours straight.
+Online gambling operators can apply for single licenses that cover all products except those provided by the Austrian Lottery, which offers lotteries and scratch cards.

 Taxes Imposed on Gambling Operators in Austria

-Licensed online gambling operators are taxed at a rate of 40% of their GGR while landbased ones pay at a rate of 30%, again based on GGR.
-Certain operations are taxed on the basis of their net gambling revenues (NGR).
+Licensed online gambling operators are taxed at a rate of 40% of their GGR, whereas land-based operators pay 30%, again based on GGR.
+Certain operations are taxed on the basis of their net gambling revenue (NGR).

-Such is the case with slots and video lottery terminals (VLT) operated outside designated gaming venues.
-The operators of such machines must pay 10% of their NGR on top of municipal fees.
-Online and brick-and-mortar sports betting operations incur a tax of 2%, imposed on all stakes.
+Such is the case with slots and video lottery terminals (VLTs) operated outside designated gaming venues.
+Operators of such machines must pay 10% of their NGR on top of municipal fees.
+Online and brick-and-mortar sports betting operations incur a tax of 2% imposed on all stakes.

-The Austrian government gives away around €80 million from sports betting taxes each year for the promotion of sports in the country in line with Sections 7 through 19 of the Federal Sports Promotion Act of 2013.
-The taxes on lottery games vary from as little as 2% to 27.5% of the stakes.
+The Austrian government allocates around €80 million of sports betting tax revenue each year to promote sports in the country, in line with Sections 7 through 19 of the Federal Sports Promotion Act of 2013.
+Taxes on lottery games vary from as little as 2% to 27.5% of the stakes.

 Player Protection and Gambling Regulators in Austria